 Fewer Human Errors and More Theft Prevention

 When you accept cash payments, there’s always the risk of running into situations where a cashier gives back too much change, causing the register to be short.
 If your business is cash-only, this risk of this happening increases tenfold, causing significant headaches for you.

-When you accept credit and debit cards, it reduces the chances of a cashier making a mistake.
-The frequency of cash transactions goes down, meaning less human errors.
+Accepting credit card transactions reduces the chances of a cashier making a mistake.
+The frequency of cash transactions goes down, meaning fewer human errors.
 Busy hours become a breeze because the cashier only has to swipe the card and ask the customer if they would like a receipt.